Best site builder for portfolios

 It's certainly got more of an edge than other comparable website builders, which might be good or bad depending on what you're looking for.
 The templates available are all eye-catching and bold, and will work best for people wanting to stand out from the crowd, whether that's with photography or writing.

 Every template is responsive and works on a variety of screens, while Cargo also offers some cool animated image effects you can play around with too.
-On top of that, the site builder is to be commended for its wide choice of fonts as well.
+On top of that, the site builder is to be commended for its wide choice of fonts as well, plus, even more fonts are being added from time to time.

 Besides all of the features on the surface – including an online template editor that hits a nice balance between simplicity and customization – you get 6GB of cloud storage, unlimited pages, unlimited bandwidth, the option to transfer over a domain name if you need to, and a ton of help and support (including tutorial videos).